A homage to Maqsood Gul (Sindhi poet, scholar, Educationist, journalist and translator) on his 71st birthday

 Printing brand-new sketches,

-Every dream is true beauty,
+Every dream is a true beauty,

 Mother!
 Dedicating to you